-Viciously, I slammed the plastic cup of cereal on Lilia’s highchair (causing a subsequent eruption of cheerios all over the place) before wheeling around to fix Potter with a twitchy, manic glare.
+Viciously, I slammed the plastic cup of cereal on Lilia’s highchair (causing a subsequent volcanic eruption of cheerios all over the place) before wheeling around to fix Potter with a twitchy, manic glare.
 It was a glare that could make flowers wilt over and birds drop dead from trees.
-It was a glare that could shut even Voldemort or Madame Prince up.
+It was a glare that could shrivel Voldemort into a tiny, human raisin.

-And it was a glare that Potter dutifully ignored, seeing as he was a little busy trying to shut up the bawling, shrieking little banshee that was currently making our lives hell.
+And it was a glare that Potter dully ignored, seeing as he was a little busy trying to shut up the bawling, shrieking little banshee that was currently making our lives hell.

 “Lilia.
 Please.
 Please be quiet,” Potter’s groan was low and pleading, his knuckles white around the edge of the highchair as he gripped it, leaning in closer to level his desperate gaze with The Barnacle.
 But she didn’t even bother to look at him before breaking out into a fresh peal of screams.

 We had tried everything.
 Jokes.
 Food.
 Toys.
 Begging.
-At one point, Potter and I had even broken out into an impromptu duet of The Barney Song (something that will never, ever be repeated again).
-But still, nothing would please The Barnacle.
+At one point, Potter and I had even broken out into an impromptu duet of The Barney Song (something that would never, ever be mentioned for the rest of our lives).
+But still, nothing pleased The Barnacle.
 She had been crying for thirty minutes.
 Thirty straight minutes.
 And by the looks of it, she wasn’t going to stop anytime soon.

 “I don’t know what’s wrong,” Potter straightened and turned towards me, running an aggravated hand through his tousled shock of hair.
 He had been doing that so much lately, it looked like he had spent the day making out with a spark plug.
 “She’s usually fine when it’s just me.”

-This was accompanied with a heavy emphasis on ‘just me’ and a pointed glance in my direction—something I did not like at all.
+This was accompanied with a heavy emphasis on ‘just me’ and a pointed glance in my direction—something I did not appreciate at all.

-“Excuse me,” I cried as Lilia continued to wail in the background.
-I wasn’t a fan of Potter’s accusatory tone...
-As if he was suggesting this was all my fault.
-“But what are you trying to say here?”
+“Excuse me,” I cried as Lilia continued to wail in the background like a toddler opera singer.
+I wasn’t a fan of Potter’s accusatory tone, or the implication that this was all somehow my fault.
+“What are you trying to say here?”

 Potter paused for a second, as if he was attempting to phrase whatever he was about to say in the most delicate way possible.